Bangkok, Thailand and Kuala Lumpur, Malaysia

 We were treated to a commanding view of the city from the roof deck of his condo.
 The development of Bangkok was even more evident from that vantage point.
 Ari was not by any means the city center, but it did not fall behind in infrastructure.
 Ari was more progressive than the most modern district of Manila.

-Ginn and his Thai friend Grit took us to dinner at the Ari version of a neighborhood restaurant.
+Ginn and his Thai partner Grit took us to dinner at the Ari version of a neighborhood restaurant.
 Shambala was too small for its clientele but not as down to earth as those in Phetchaburi.
 I came to have a deeper appreciation of Thai cuisine for its being heavy on vegetables.
 We all shared a fleshy tilapia bigger than the palm of my hand and downed it with a local soda brand.

 After a long day, I just wanted to get the weight of my backpack off my shoulders.
 We hopped on a cab to Sleepcase Hostel, our choice for its low rates and proximity to Don Mueang International Airport.
 Tucked in a narrow alley, it was nevertheless easy to spot for its well-lit frontage and lobby.
 Our room was of a comfortable size, but I swore my first experience of shared bathrooms would be my last.
 Nothing untoward happened; it just wasn’t me.

 Early the next morning, we asked the sole staff, a middle-aged lady, where we could get a taxi.
-Without much ado, she left her post at the front desk and walked us to the corner AND stood to flag down passing taxis herself.
+Without much ado, she left her post at the front desk and walked us to the corner and stood to flag down passing taxis herself.
 She took hospitality and personalized service to a whole new level.

 Kuala Lumpur was our choice of layover from Yangon to Manila.
 Being more of the foodie between us, Jo once again chose our lunch venue: Madam Kwan’s, the most popular home to Malaysian cuisine at Suria KLCC, the mall of the Petronas Twin Towers.
 We went for the specialties: nasi lemak for me, satay for Jo.
 Coconut milk in dishes was never my bowl of rice, but Madam Kwan’s version was watered down enough for my taste.